spring-projects/sts4/eclipse-extensions/org.springframework.ide.eclipse.docker.client/readme.md

 - Build the maven project `docker-client-wrapper` which is included as a sub-folder in this project.
 - copy all the jars from `docker-client-wrapper/target/dependency` to `dependency`.
 - Open `manifest.mf` with PDE tabbed editor.
 Select the 'Runtime' tab and then:
-   - clear out exported packages section then add all com.spotify.docker.client* packages back
+   - clear out exported packages section then add all `com.github.dockerjava*` packages back
    - clear our 'classpath' section and all jars in the 'dependency folder.